webplumbr/webplumbr.github.io/index.md

 # The Where

-I enjoy large scale web architecture related challenges, automating tasks, analysing and interpreting data, interacting with end-users and story-boarding product features/requirements.
-I can see myself heading along solution architecture or product management side on the long run.
+I enjoy investigating technical issues, liaising with teams, interacting with end-users, participating in product iteration based on customer feedback, automating repetitive tasks, analysing and interpreting data.

 # Contact

-If you are a recruiter, try to read and ensure if I would be a good fit for the Company that will eventually pay you for your Services.
-End of the day, it isn't about just technology tools match.
-For a longer relationship, I think, the overall picture matters.

-That said, I am open towards long-term contracts across Companies or full-time role in a place that factors in holistic development.
+Currently I'm <span class="sign-board">open</span> for new opportunities.

 > **contact** [at] **webplumbr** [dot] **com**

-Currently I'm <span class="sign-board">open</span> for new opportunities.